SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 <b>createDBs()</b>

-Use: This function is used to initialise the required tables in tha DB
+Use: This function is used to initialise the required tables in the DB

 What it does:
   1. Creates the required tables if they do not exist using db.exec()